Lakeville North-Rosemount football game called off

 Also postponed is a junior varsity game between Rosemount and Lakeville North scheduled for 10 a.m.
 Saturday at Rosemount High School.
 A sophomore football game between the schools is still on for 10 a.m.
 Saturday at Lakeville North, and two freshmen games Thursday at Rosemount were expected to go on as scheduled.

-The statement from Lakeville North did not specify that Rosemount team members tested positive for COVID-19, only that they were in quarantine.
+The statement from Lakeville North did not say that Rosemount team members tested positive for COVID-19, only that they were in quarantine.
 Although officially listed as a postponed game, neither team currently has an open week on its remaining schedule to make it up.

-The situation also casts doubt over whether Rosemount can play its next scheduled game against Farmington at home Thursday, Oct.
-15.
+Rosemount also is not expected to play its scheduled home game against Farmington on Thursday, Oct.
+15. Rosemount varsity and junior varsity players and staff have been asked to quarantine through Oct.
+21, according to School District 196.

 Other games scheduled Friday that involve teams from the Sun Thisweek and Dakota County Tribune coverage area are still on.
 They include Burnsville at Lakeville South, Eagan at Farmington, East Ridge at Eastview and Hopkins at Apple Valley.
 All are 7 p.m. kickoffs.

-Rosemount-Lakeville North is the ninth known high school football game in Minnesota that will not take place as scheduled Friday.
-The only other metro-area game called off is Concordia Academy against St. Agnes after St. Agnes had players test positive for COVID-19.
+Rosemount-Lakeville North is one of several high school football games across the state that will not take place as scheduled Friday.
+Other games called off include Concordia Academy against St. Agnes after St. Agnes had players test positive for COVID-19.

 Post a comment as